pypy/pypy/pypy/doc/rlib.rst

 ``objectmodel``
 ===============

-The objectmodel_ module is a mixed bag of various functionality.
+The `pypy/rlib/objectmodel.py`_ module is a mixed bag of various functionality.
 Some of the more useful ones are:

 ``ComputedIntSymbolic``: